 Kelmend Zajazi, Executive Director

-Jelena Janevska joined NALAS Secretariat in May 2012, from the position of United Nations Communication Officer for Macedonia.
-She has over 16 years of professional experience in the development area, focusing primarily on democracy building, rule of law, civil society development, decentralization and local development, working for: UN, DPK International/USAID, Center for Institutional Development, PEP International/SIDA, Institute for Sustainable Communities/USAID and the Regional Environmental Center for Central and Eastern Europe.
-Ms. Janevska is a university lecturer (Modules: Crisis Communication, Business Communication) and has extensive consultant and training experience.
-She holds a MSc degree in Local Development from the University of Trento, Italy, and a BA degree in Journalism and Communications from the University in Skopje. firstname.lastname@example.org
+Jelena Janevska joined NALAS Secretariat in May 2012, as Knowledge and Communication Manager.
+She has over 20 years of professional experience in the development area, focusing primarily on democracy building, good governance, rule of law, civil society development, decentralisation and local development, working for: UN, DPK International/USAID, Center for Institutional Development, PEP International/SIDA, Institute for Sustainable Communities/USAID and the Regional Environmental Center for Central and Eastern Europe.
+Ms. Janevska is a university lecturer (Modules: Crisis Communication, Public Relations, Business Communication, Project Management) and has extensive consultant and training experience.
+She holds a MSc degree in Local Development from the University of Trento, Italy, and a BA degree in Journalism and Communications from the University in Skopje. email@example.com

 Boran Ivanoski joined NALAS in September 2013 as Project Officer.
 He has extensive experience in public administration reform, inter-municipal cooperation, regional development and capacity building of local government in SEE.
 Mr. Ivanoski has more than 15 years of experience in training needs assessment, curricula development, training delivery and evaluation of training for national and local authorities.
 He has practical experience in conducting functional analysis, organisational design as well as establishment of Human Resource Management setting in the central government institutions and Local-self Government Units.
 Mr. Ivanoski has worked with UNDP on Good Governance Programme, but also CARE International, International Rescue Committee, UNICEF etc. After 3 years working for NALAS focused on assessing territorial attractiveness and monitoring, solid waste and water management, and disaster risk management, he has acquired a deep understanding of the challenges of the local authorities in SEE.
 Mr. Ivanoski holds a master degree in Human Resource Management from the University in Skopje. firstname.lastname@example.org